alexyz/rev/README.md

 Reversi implementation

-Human player is SwingPlayers, all others are computer players with various strategies
+Human player is SwingPlayer, all others are computer players with various strategies

 Screenshots
 -